-School Site currently offers all of our Signature Themes and Custom Designs as responsive websites.
+School Site currently offers all of our Theme Designs and Custom Designs as responsive websites.
 While there are costs and time resources involved in getting a new design, the reality is that web is changing faster than ever and all websites need to be refreshed or totally new continually.

 Keep in mind that building a new design with School Site is a setup cost only.
 Your monthly service fees do not need to change for existing School Site customers, and you have the added benefit of the option of building a new site or wrapping the design over your existing content.